 To succeed in midwifery industry today, you must be adaptable and possess strong organizing and planning skills.
 Many people start a midwifery practice believing they will “open their doors” and begin making money right away, only to discover that it is considerably harder than they anticipated to locate clients, maintain overhead costs, and build a reputation in the community.

-By taking your time and organizing all the required processes for success, you may prevent this in your midwifery practice.
+You may prevent this in your midwifery practice by taking your time and organizing all the required processes for success.
 You can succeed in your endeavor by applying the following nine pieces of advice, regardless of the type of midwifery business you intend to launch.

 - Set up a system